Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Introduction

 Self-interacting dark matter (SIDM) models~\cite{Arkani-Hamed:2008hhe,Feng:2009mn,Tulin:2013teo,Kaplinghat:2013yxa, Kaplinghat:2015aga}, where DM particles scatter off each other on timescales comparable to or shorter than halo formation, offer a compelling alternative to conventional collisionless dark matter (CDM).
 Many studies have shown how certain SIDM models can modify DM structures from dwarf galaxies ($\mathcal{O}(100)$~pc) to galaxy clusters ($\mathcal{O}(10)$~Mpc), addressing various small-scale structure challenges or seeding supermassive BHs (see~\cite{ Kamada:2016euw, Bullock:2017xww,Tulin:2017ara, Feng:2020kxv} for thorough reviews).
 The thermalization of SIDM through self-interaction leads to the formation of a lower-density SIDM spike~\cite{Kaplinghat:2015aga}, significantly altering the expected density when compared to a CDM spike.
 This difference directly impacts the GW dephasing, which, if detected, could provide crucial insights into SIDM spikes on much smaller scales ($\mathcal{O}(10^{-8})$~pc), comparable to $\mathcal{O}(10-100)$ of the Schwarzschild radius of the intermediate-mass BHs for generating visible LISA signals.
 While DM interactions have been explored in the context of facilitating supermassive black hole mergers~\cite{Alonso-Alvarez:2024gdz, NANOGrav:2024nmo}, no studies, to our knowledge, have investigated the dephasing signal in the SIDM scenario.
 This is likely due to the typically low spike density in SIDM, which results in negligible GW dephasing.

-In this article, we show that SIDM mediated by force mediators within a specific mass range can sustain a dense enough DM spike, leading to significant GW dephasing.
-Higher DM velocity dispersion suppresses self-interactions within the spike, resulting in a denser profile than in typical SIDM scenarios.
-This effect enables LISA to detect GW dephasing and distinguish SIDM interaction strengths based on their effects on core and spike density.
+In this article, we show that SIDM mediated by force mediators within a specific mass range can sustain a dense enough DM spike, leading to significant GW dephasing that is different from the CDM and no-DM scenarios.
+The SIDM scenarios arise when the higher DM velocity dispersion suppresses self-interactions within the spike, resulting in a denser profile than in typical SIDM scenarios.

 Accurately modeling the interactions between the binary BH and the surrounding DM spike is essential for distinguishing different SIDM models through GW dephasing.
 In particular, during mergers involving intermediate-mass BHs, the energy injected into the DM spike can be comparable to its binding energy, leading to a feedback effect on the DM halo~\cite{Kavanagh:2020cfn, Mukherjee:2023lzn, Fischer:2024dte}, which can alter the gravitational waveform.
 In this work, we use the $N$-body simulation code \verb|KETJU|~\cite{Rantala:2016rng, Mannerkoski:2019puf, Mannerkoski:2021hgr, Mannerkoski_2023} to study the evolution of binary-BH mergers, the surrounding DM spike, and the resulting GW signals.
 Defining the mass ratio between the lighter and heavier BH as $q$, we find for inspirals with $q = 10^{-4}$, our dephasing results match estimates based on Chandrasekhar’s formula for dynamical friction~\cite{Chandrasekhar:1943ys}.
 However, for $q = 10^{-2}$, we observe significant deviations due to changes in the DM halo, which reduce the dephasing.